-Who says gluten or dairy-free menus mean you have to be deprived?
-This recipe was created with the intentions of pairing with Gluten-free Lemon Cream Chicken and Pasta and a glass of wine for the ultimate gluten and dairy-free clean eating Valentine’s dinner!
+Who says gluten or dairy-free menus mean you have to feel deprived?
+These paleo chocolate cakes (in adorable heart shapes) were created with the intentions of pairing with Gluten Free Lemon Cream Chicken and Pasta and a glass of wine for the ultimate gluten and dairy-free clean eating romantic dinner!
 These sweet cakes are made with love, a creamy smooth filling, and a chocolaty sweet icing.
 Paleo and delicious, you are sure to fall in love!

-I hope you have a romantic dinner without worrying about being gluten-free!
+I hope you have a romantic dinner without worrying about being gluten-free and enjoy these paleo chocolate cakes!
 Here’s to regaining our sparkle together,

 - ¼ cup cocoa powder

 - 4 large eggs brought to room temperature (ensures that the eggs don’t solidify the coconut oil making it hard to mix)

 - ¼ cup + 2 tablespoons coconut oil melted

 - ¼ cup applesauce or mashed banana optional; moistens cakes slightly